 11. Ending every conversation with “Beijos”

 Brazilians are not only affectionate physically–they are also affectionate in the way that they speak to one another.

-In the U.S., I’m pretty sure something like this would constitute as some form of sexual harassment or at the very least, be considered weird and creepy.
-Personally, I love it.
+In the U.S., I’m pretty sure something like that would constitute as some form of sexual harassment or at the very least, be considered weird and creepy.
+Not in Brazil.
+And personally, I love it.

 12. Calling strangers “flor” and “querida”

 When I first moved to Floripa, I lived with a Brazilian girl for four months.
 She called me “flor” (“flower”) so much that I actually started to wonder if she thought that was my name.
 I soon realized that this was just her affectionate nickname for me.

 So don’t be surprised if strangers (or friends) call you nicknames like “flor” or “querido(a)” (dear) instead of your name.
 This is just yet another Brazilian way of showing affection.

 Okay, so technically, avocado is a fruit.
 But in the U.S., we treat it like a vegetable.